rushimok73/AWS-SAA-C03-Notes/README.md

 There are four view types that it can be configured with:

-- KEYS_ONLY : only shows the item that was modified
+- KEYS_ONLY : only shows the PK and/or SK of item that was modified
 - NEW_IMAGE : shows the final state for that item
 - OLD_IMAGE : shows the initial state before the change
 - NEW_AND_OLD_IMAGES : shows both before and after the change

-Pre or post change state might be empty if you use **insert** or **delete**
+Pre or post change state might be empty (in NEW_AND_OLD_IMAGES) if you use **insert** or **delete**

 #### 1.18.3.1.
 Trigger Concepts